 Opened in November 1999, Buntrock also was intentionally designed to optimize natural daylight.
 A skylight over the Crossroads offers central light to all three floors.
 Slate floors were chosen for their strength and durability as well as easy cleaning.
 No chemical treatments, sealing or finishing is necessary.
 Carpet tiles are used for high-traffic areas; when one piece is damaged, it can be replaced without redoing the entire floor, and the removed tile is recycled.

 Like many buildings on campus, Buntrock Commons has a slate roof.
-Slate roofs cost more initially, but better withstand rough Minnesota weather and can last more than 100 years.
+Slate roofs costs more initially, but better withstand rough Minnesota weather and can last more than 100 years.